mengbinhao/jack-note/docs/english/everyday.md

+- 包容
+  > Accept and lice with each other's flaws

+- 我走了
+  > I'm leaving
+  > I gotta go
+  > I gotta get going
+  > I'm heading out

+- 我出去了
+  > I'm out today
+  > I'm out for the day
+  > I'm out of town
+  > I'm not in town

+- 涨价
+  > Gas is up again today
+  > Gas went up 50 cents overnight
+  > Gas price jumped 50 cents overnight
+  > They raised the price on groceries
+  > Gas price is still climbing
+  > skyrocket / blow up
+  > surge / soar
+  > Groceries keep surging/soaring
+  > Groceries are still surging/soaring
+  > Groceries continue to surge/soar
+  > doubled / tripled / quadrupled

+- 下班了
+  > I'm out of work 失业
+  > I just got [out] off work
+  > I'm getting off [work] at 6 [o'clock] today
+  > I'll meet you there when I get off work
+  > I'm off
+  > I'm just leaving work now.
+I'll see you there ib 20 [minutes]
+  > I just got done with work
+  > I'm done for the day
+  > I'm just finishing up [work right now]

+- 欺负人
+  > prey on the weak
+  > Stop preying on the weak
+  > Stop/You're taking it out on me
+  > I don't deserve this
+  > I deserve better
+  > Stop picking on me/teasing me/mess with me
+  > cut it out
+  > pick one sb 针对谁
+  > You are doing on purpose

+- 人太多
+  > too many people (我觉得太多不好)
+  > This place is too crowded/busy
+  > This place is packed/jam-packed 满员了
+  > This place is filled up
+  > This place is crammed

+- 挂电话
+  > I'am hanging up now.
+I don't wanna talk to you anymore
+  > I'am hanging up now.
+Is there anything else you'd like to talk about?
+  > It was really nice talking to you.
+I'll let you go now
+  > I gotta go
+  > I gotta call you back.
+Something's come up

+- 内卷
+  > I'm/I feel stuck in the rat race
+  > doing perpetual work with no way out
+  > No matter how hard you work, someone out there is working harder than you
+  > No matter how much resources and how many connections you've built through years of hard work, someone out there is already born into it
+  > born into something(wealth/high society)    x二代
+  > They have more connections and resources at their disposal than you

 - 开门/关门
   > What are you [store] hours [today]?
   > We're open from 10-5 on week days, On the weekend is 1-5